-Introduction -The Significance of Governing Data:
+Introduction: The Significance of Governing Data

 Data is an invaluable asset to any organization and vital to business development and organizational success.
-Any business that does not analyze data to discover customer insights, augment business processes, and identify viable opportunities has minimum to zero chance of remaining relevant in the market.
+Any business that does not analyze data to discover customer insights, augment business processes, and identify viable opportunities has a minimum to zero chance of remaining relevant in the market.

 To make sure your valuable data is managed optimally so that it is consistent and reliable, you must regulate the data with a set of practices, standards, and principles, and that’s exactly what data governance does.
 A successful data governance program enables your data to be leveraged to make informed decisions, drive business initiatives, and facilitate digital transformations, and all this in a repeatable way.
 It can scale and adapt according to the increase in data volumes and sources and with the evolution of technologies.